Statistical Process Control with Excel

 In the case of the standard deviation chart the interpretation is different: red is bad (variation increase) and green is good (variation decrease).

-Operators must be trained to interpret these out-of-control situations in order to make the required corrections in the process as soon a possible.
+Operators must be trained to interpret these out-of-control situations, to make the required corrections in the process as soon a possible.

 Slow Trend